Get

 Conclusion

-Now that you know more about your cat’s whiskers, it is understandable why most cats do not want them touched.
+Now that you know more about your cat’s whiskers, it is understandable why many cats do not want them touched.
 We know it is hard to resist, but avoid touching them—even if you do it gently.
 And, of course, never pull and pluck at them.

 Instead, choose a place where they will enjoy being petted or scratched.
 They will love you for it!